Test in production without watermarks.

 Dim rowCount As Integer = 2

-In above code, the Excel sheet column "A1" is assigned the value from the datatable column 1 at index 0 and next Excel column "B1" value is assigned from column 2 at index 1 in the datatable.
-The rowCount variable is set to a value 2 for reading rows from datatable starting from row two, this ensures we don't count the header row.
+In the above code, the Excel sheet column "A1" is assigned the value from the DataTable column 1 at index 0 and the next Excel column "B1" value is assigned from column 2 at index 1 in the DataTable.
+The rowCount variable is set to a value of 2 for reading rows from the DataTable starting from row two; this ensures we don't count the header row.

 foreach (DataRow row in dt.Rows)